Gabistakk/Exercicios-em-C/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning c, python
 - 💞️ I’m looking to do internships in companies
-- 📫 How to reach me gabistakk@gmail.com
+- 📫 How to reach me, e mail: gabistakk@gmail.com

 <!---
 Gabistakk/Gabistakk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.